 Most CFD brokers follow the rules and are regulated by some international body, but some offer very little oversight.
 Make sure your broker is legit before signing up!
 Between 70 to 80% of retail investors lose money trading CFDs.
 Check the websites of the brokers listed below — they’ll flat-out tell you most people lose money trading CFDs.
 Be aware of the risks before you open an account.

 You won’t find a regulated U.S.-based broker to trade CFDs since they’re banned in the U.S., but international traders still have plenty of brokerage choices.
-Before you choose a broker, make sure it’s regulated by the Financial Conduct Authority (FCA), European Securities and Markets Authority (ESMA) or another government entity.
-Some of the most popular (and well-regulated) CFD brokers are:
+Before you choose a broker, make sure it’s regulated by the Financial Conduct Authority (FCA), European Securities and Markets Authority (ESMA), or another government entity.
+Working with a reputable online broker is one of the most important aspects of CFD trading.

 Once you’ve found a broker that fits your needs, it’s time to make that first trade.
 Go through your broker’s selections and choose the type of market you want to bet on.
 Here’s what you’ll find available at most CFD providers:

 - U.S. stocks and indices